mjdanielson/University-of-Oregon/Labs/Population-Tutorial/03-Population-Choropleth.md

 ```

-Next, between your script tags add your Mapbox access token and initialize your owner choropleth by creating a ownerMap variable.
+Next, between your script tags (where it says 'add your Mapbox access toke and map variable here') add your Mapbox access token and initialize your owner choropleth by creating a ownerMap variable.
 This first map will display information about the percentage of homeowners in Portland.

 ```JavaScript